Bilona Ghee | Desi Bilona Ghee

 • Processed Ghee:

-• May lose some nutrients during manufacturing, so it might have fewer vitamins compared to Bilona Ghee.
+• It may lose some nutrients during manufacturing, so it might have fewer vitamins compared to Bilona Ghee.

 1. Flavour and Aroma: